 Yellow gold has a rich history and would be a classic choice for your wedding bands.
 Pure gold is naturally yellow in color and very soft.
 To create more durable options pure gold is alloyed (mixed) with silver and copper, resulting in the different karats of gold.
 I recommend working with 14kt or 18kt for their strength and quality.
+It is important to note that all precious metals will show scuff and scratch with daily wear.
+14k is the more durable option.

 ROSE GOLD & PEACH GOLD